mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 The need to evaluate both a function and its Jacobian is a common use case that is not just limited to optimal control problems like the one shown above.
-SymPy is capable of taking the analytical derivatives but it can be prohibitory slow for large expressions.
+SymPy is capable of taking analytical derivatives but it can be prohibitory slow for large expressions.
 This limits interactive use and rapid iteration in equation derivation.
 If common sub-expressions are extracted from a SymPy expression, all operations are represented as a directed acyclic graph.
 Taking the derivative of a DAG instead of a tree graph, as SymPy stores expressions, can provide exponential speedups to differentiation.
 If the code generation for the function and its Jacobian uses common sub-expression elimination, then it makes sense to call ``cse()`` on the function, then take the partial derivatives, and the Jacobian will be in a DAG form for easy code generation.
+Sam has introduced a major code generation speed up for lambdifying large SymPy expressions if you also desire the Jacobian based on the work we did in opty.
-Sam has introduced a major code generation speed up for lambdifying large SymPy expressions if you also desire the Jacobian in the following pull requests:
+The details are  in the following pull requests:

 - https://github.com/sympy/sympy/pull/24649
 - https://github.com/sympy/sympy/pull/25797